Global Determination of $|V_{us}|$: Analysis Setup

-The new parameters are varied alongside the hadronic FF parameters as in the FF model.
+The new parameters are varied alongside the same hadronic FF parameters as in the FF model.
+Further hadronic matrix elements only arise if BSM operators with $\bar{u} \sigma^{\mu\nu} s$ currents are included in the analysis.
+Since we only consider vector type currents in this fit model, we are able to consistently fit the form factor from data while simultaneously quantifying potential BSM effects.
 To provide an absolute scale for the magnitude of these Wilson coefficients, we fix $\absV{us} = 0.22515$, as in the FF fit model.
 We assume lepton-flavour universality of the Wilson coefficients.
+As in the CKM model, we additionally constrain the semileptonic kaon form factors based on the lattice QCD world average.
 For further details, we refer to the analysis file \texttt{analysis\_BSM.yaml} in the supplementary material.
 This fit model is exclusively used with the dataset \texttt{all}. \end{description}

 The informative priors referred to in the description of the FF model are chosen as follows: \begin{description} \item[$\boldsymbol{K^-\to \mu^-\bar\nu}$] The hadronic input to leptonic decays of a pseudoscalar meson is expressed in the SM by means of a single scalar parameter, the kaon decay constant